juliehhoang/acit2420-assignment3-part1/README.md

 ## Enhancing the `generate_index` Script
-1. Adding a check to ensure that the script receives exactly one argument
+1. Adding a check to ensure that the script receives exactly one argument If no arguments or more than one is provided, the script will display an error message and exit.
+This prevents further execution with invalid input.
+This helps to avoid unexpected behavior like using an undefined or incorrect directory.
 ```bash
 if [ "$#" -ne 1 ]; then
     echo "Error: Exactly one output directory argument is required."